baselcodes/PCD2021/P5JS for Beginners/README.md

 ```

 ```
-rect(10, 20, 50, 50); //rectangle is positioned at x: 10, y: 20 and 50 x 50 px
+rect(10, 20, 50, 50); //rectangle is positioned at x: 10, y: 20 and 50 x 50 px size
 ```

-### 3. Primitiv shapes
+### 3. Primitive shapes
-There are different shapes predefined.
-Including rectangles, circles, triangles and more.
+There are different shapes predefined inside P5.js; Rectangles, circles, triangles and more.
 [For a full reference visit the p5.js website](https://p5js.org/examples/form-shape-primitives.html).
-Depending on there shape they need different arguments:
+Different shapes need different arguments (arguments are the values inside of the brackets used to define characteristics of the object:

 ```
 rect(x, y, width, height);